Sandwich cellularity and a version of cell theory: Diagram algebras and sandwich cellularity

 \begin{Remark} The quantum version of the above discussion simply replaces crossings by \emph{over} and \emph{undercrossings}:

 In this case the sandwiched algebras are the Hecke algebras of type $A$ as in \autoref{S:KL}.
 Otherwise there is no difference. \end{Remark}

-\begin{Remark} The transformation monoid and its planar counterpart are around for Donkey's years, and so are their diagrammatic description.
-The diagrammatic incarnations appear, for example, in the formulation of categories of (planar) transformation, see {\eg} \cite[Figure 8]{EaRu-congruences-categories}.
+\begin{Remark} The transformation monoid and its planar counterpart are around for donkey's years, and so are their diagrammatic descriptions.
+The diagrammatic incarnations appear, for example, in the formulation of categories of (planar) transformations, see {\eg} \cite[Figure 8]{EaRu-congruences-categories}.

 The representation theory of $\K\tmon$ was studied since the early days of monoid representation theory.
 Often relying on versions of \autoref{T:SandwichCMP}, but in a less general setting with the focus on monoids.
 For example, the classification of simple $\K\tmon$-modules is given in \cite[Section 5.3]{St-rep-monoid}, but in a different language and not using sandwich cellularity.
 That section also lists a few original references, starting with \cite{HeZu-tmon}.